A generalization of Schmidt number for multipartite states: The Schmidt coefficients for multipartite case

-Based on the scenario of defining multipartite Schmidt number, we can extend the Schmidt coefficient to multipartite systems.
+For the bipartite system, almost any entanglement measure or even any quantum correlation for pure states can be represented by its Schmidt coefficients\cite{Donald,Luo,Wu2014,Guowu2014,Guo2014ijtp}.
+In this section, we discuss the Schmidt coefficients for the multipartite case based on the scenario of the multipartite Schmidt number.
 We begin with the tripartite case.
 Let $|\psi\rangle$ be a pure state in a $N_1\otimes N_2\otimes N_3$ system.
 If it is fully separable, the Schmidt coefficient is $\{1\}$.
-If it is $1|23$ separable, the Schmidt coefficient is defined as that of $|\psi_{23}\rangle$; similarly, we can define it for the types $12|3$ and $2|13$.
+If it is $1|23$ separable, the Schmidt coefficients are defined as that of $|\psi_{23}\rangle$; similarly, we can define it for the types $12|3$ and $2|13$.
 If it is genuinely entangled, we assume without loss of generality that

 Let $\tilde{\rho}_{t_i} =\frac{1}{\sqrt{2}}\rho_{t_i}^{\frac{1}{2}}$, and let

 where $\sigma(\cdot)$ denotes the set of eigenvalues of the described matrix.
 Let $|\psi_1^{(t_i)}\rangle$, $|\psi_2^{(t_i)}\rangle$, $\dots$, $|\psi_r^{(t_i)}\rangle$ be elements in the pure state ensembles of $\rho_{\bar{t_i}}$ such that $R_{\psi_j^{(t_i)}}=R_{\rho_{\bar{t_i}}}$, $j=1$, 2, $\dots$, $r$.
 Assume that